 • Store in the refrigerator, covered.
 Will keep for about 4 days.

-If you love simple baked goods, you’ll love my blueberry lemon scones and strawberry muffins!
+If you love simple baked goods, you’ll love my Blueberry Lemon Scones, Blackberry Crisp, and Strawberry Muffins!

 The Recipe